History of Yemen: Two states

-Arab nationalism influenced some circles that opposed the lack of modernization efforts in the Mutawakkilite monarchy.
+Arab nationalism influenced some circles that pushed for the modernization of the Mutawakkilite monarchy.
 This became apparent when Imam Ahmad bin Yahya died in 1962.
 He was succeeded by his son, but army officers attempted to seize power, sparking the North Yemen Civil War.
 The Hamidaddin royalists were supported by Saudi Arabia, Britain, and Jordan (mostly with weapons and financial aid, but also with small military forces), whilst the republicans were backed by Egypt.
 Egypt provided the republicans with weapons and financial assistance but also sent a large military force to participate in the fighting.
 Israel covertly supplied weapons to the royalists in order to keep the Egyptian military busy in Yemen and make Nasser less likely to initiate a conflict in Sinai.

 After six years of civil war, the republicans were victorious (February 1968) and formed the Yemen Arab Republic.

 The revolution in the north coincided with the Aden Emergency, which hastened the end of British rule in the south.
 On 30 November 1967, the state of South Yemen was formed, comprising Aden and the former Protectorate of South Arabia.
 This socialist state was later officially known as the People's Democratic Republic of Yemen and a programme of nationalisation was begun.

 Relations between the two Yemeni states fluctuated between peaceful and hostile.
 The South was supported by the Eastern bloc.
-The North, however, wasn't able to get the same connections.
+The North, however, was unable to get the same connections.
 In 1972, the two states fought a war.
 The war was resolved with a ceasefire and negotiations brokered by the Arab League, where it was declared that unification would eventually occur.
 In 1978, Ali Abdallah Saleh was named as president of the Yemen Arab Republic.